ngullotta/QuantiPy/README.md

 ## Installation

-To get started with QuantiPy, follow these steps:
+To get started with QuantiPy, follow these steps

 ### Prerequisites